Sweet, sticky honey has been known to have healing properties for thousands of years.

 The team learned that this type of honey directly caused apoptosis or programmed cell death!
 Your body uses apoptosis to balance the creation of new cells with the demise of older ones.
 It’s essential to your health to keep these two processes in balance, for two main reasons:

 - Excessive apoptosis will cause your tissues to atrophy.

 - Insufficient apoptosis leads to uncontrolled cell growth, similar to what happens when a person has cancer.

 The UAE University research suggests that manuka honey helps eliminate cancer cells by bringing on apoptosis.

 Scrubbing cancer cells from your body isn’t the only health benefit of this sweet syrup.
 Recent tests conducted at Sydney University’s School of Molecular and Microbial Biosciences showed that manuka honey killed every type of bacteria tested.

-The researchers said these rates were significantly higher than those achieved when using antibiotic drugs against staphyloccus bacteria.
+The researchers said these rates were significantly higher than those achieved when using antibiotic drugs against staphylococcus bacteria.

 Sounds wild, but I remember reading some 30 years ago that honey is a highly effective wound dressing because it kills microbes.
 And, as I mentioned before, our ancestors knew this before the time of Christ.

 So, the recent scientific findings simply echo what ancient civilizations already knew about the healing properties of honey.
 Manuka honey takes no prisoners when it comes up against: